cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 26. Lack of validation for `_admin`

 Acknowledged.
 The `DEFAULT_ADMIN_ROLE` is only to be granted to a multisignature wallet.
 Zero address validation for `_admin` has also been added to the `StrategyDiamond.sol` contract.
-TEST PENDING

 ## Strategies/StrategyGLP